1. Our opinion is unmodified

 - we have not identified material misstatements in the strategic report and the directors’ report;

-- in our opinion the information given in those reports for the financial period is consistent with the financial statements; and
+- in our opinion the information given in those reports for the financial year is consistent with the financial statements; and

 - in our opinion those reports have been prepared in accordance with the Companies Act 2006.